Ido Kedar

-Ido Kedar is a non-speaking autistic author and autism advocate.
-His written works include the essay collection Ido in Autismland, and the novel In Two Worlds.
+Ido Kedar is a non-speaking autistic person, identified by various sources as an autism advocate, to whom two books have been attributed: the essay collection Ido in Autismland (2012) and the novel In Two Worlds (2018).

+Communications with Kedar have their origins in various techniques of facilitated communication (FC) and the rapid prompting method (RPM).
+He initially used letter boards with facilitator involvement, and in later interactions has been reported to type on an iPad without physical contact from a facilitator.
+The authenticity of writings attributed to Kedar, as with all communications that ultimately derive from FC, is disputed.
+Mainstream scientific and professional organizations consider FC and RPM pseudoscience because evidence from controlled trials show that it is typically the facilitator rather than the disabled person who is the source of the communication.
+Some advocates for FC have maintained that because Kedar does not have physical support when the text is produced, there ought to be a re-evaluation by the professional community as to whether such claims of communication are valid, but, in response, a professor in linguistics and expert in the subject of augmentative and alternative communication pointed out that facilitator influence need not involve physical contact.

 Early life

 Kedar was diagnosed autistic at age two.
-He was soon enrolled in Applied Behavior Analysis where he was rewarded with food for performing daily drills.
-Soma Mukhopadhyay, the inventor of the rapid prompting method, was involved with subsequent facilitated communication interventions which were claimed to successfully unlock Kedar's ability to communicate.
-In later interviews and interactions, Kedar uses an IPad on which he types without physical contact from a facilitator.
+He was enrolled in applied behavior analysis (ABA), where he was rewarded with food for performing daily drills.

+Soma Mukhopadhyay, the inventor of the rapid prompting method, was involved with subsequent facilitated communication interventions which were claimed to have unlocked Kedar's ability to communicate.
+In later interviews and interactions, Kedar has been reported to type on an iPad without physical contact from a facilitator.
 For example, the Canadian Broadcasting Corporation reported about an interview Kedar did with them in such a fashion.
 In the transcript of that interview, Kedar is reported to have communicated that until the age of seven, despite understanding language and being able to read, he did not believe his intelligence would be discovered.

-Kedar enrolled in advanced courses in high school and was placed on a college track.
-He received high scores on the California High School Exit Exam.
+Kedar was reported to have enrolled in advanced courses in high school and to have been placed on a college track.
+He reportedly received high scores on the California High School Exit Exam.